 ---|---|---|

-app.error.vm | Object | The Render component instance wich causes the error. |
+app.error.instance | Object | The component instance that triggered the error. |

-app.error.info | String | Additional information about the Render error. |
+app.error.info | String | An information string specifying the error source type. |

 The app Pause event is only fired if our app has been compiled with Apache Cordova, that is, is intended to run in platforms like Android, Apple iOS or Microsoft Windows.
 This event is fired when the app become to the platform "background mode" from the platform "foreground mode".
 In other words, this event is fired when the app user go to another possible device app or anyway put our app in the background.